 Bachelor of Arts in Accounting

 The success and efficiency of any business requires the dedication to detail that an accountant provides.
 Help determine and sustain your organization’s health with your Bachelor of Arts in Accounting degree from Ashford University.
 With your online accounting degree, you will better understand the business environment through the study of ledgers, accruals, financial statements, budgets, and reporting.
 Demonstrate proficiency in fundamental accounting principles and procedures, employing technology in accounting, analyzing solutions to complex accounting problems, and utilizing accounting information in making business decisions.
-This accounting degree is IACBE accredited and includes accounting knowledge and procedures.
-Scholarships are also available.

 What you will learn